Image courtesy of suphakit73 at FreeDigitalPhotos.net

 Check out this post: Glute Activation Exercises to get a list of exercises that will help strengthen your butt muscles.

 When your car is stationary, take advantage of this time to get those muscles working.

 - Push the outside of your knees against your car.

 - Hold this position for as long as you can until you need to drive again.

 9. Big stretch

-Finally.
-You have reached your destination.
-Get out of the car and stretch!
+Once you have reached your destination, get out of the car and stretch!

 What to do next…